alphagov/government-service-design-manual/service-manual/governance/funding-your-digital-service.md

 However, these still apply for large investment decisions involving lengthy public sector OJEU (Official Journal of the European Union) procurement processes.

 There’s more information about this in the [HM Treasury clarification on business cases for agile](https://www.gov.uk/government/publications/the-green-book-appraisal-and-evaluation-in-central-governent/agile-systems-projects-a-clarification-of-business-case-guidance).

-##The difference between investment approval and spend approval

-###Investment approval in your department or at HM Treasury via a business case

-This is based on an assessment of the expected cost of an opportunity (like developing a digital service) and the benefits it’s expected to bring.

-###Cabinet Office spend control approval

-Having got your funding, this checks you’re spending it effectively.

 <hr>